Current Legislation

 Hearing Aid Coverage for Children Program (HACCP)

 The Hearing Aid Coverage for Children Program was signed into law in 2020 and started accepting applications from families in July 2021.
 Like most new programs, the state has taken a phased approach to launching the HACCP, ramping up its operation over time.
 CAA was invited by the Department of Health Care Services, which oversees HACCP, to provide formal stakeholder input.
-We remain actively engaged with the state and other stakeholder groups to refine HACCP, and ensure that when its launch is fully complete, it will meet the needs of California families and audiologists.
+Additionally, a bill that would require insurance companies to provide hearing aids and assistive devices for children under the age of 21 (SB 635) was introduced last year.
+Although we advocated for the passage of this bill, it was vetoed by Govenor Newsome this past fall.
+Nevertheless, we remain actively engaged with the state and other stakeholder groups to refine HACCP, and to ensure that it will meet the needs of California families and audiologists.

 Families with NO coverage for hearing aids, external worn bone conduction devices, and related services who earn under the 600 FPL will qualify for this program.
 They can reference this chart to determine if they qualify for HACCP or CCS.
 To learn more, visit www.letcakidshear.com